xuzhendong2016/WiFi-fingerprint-based-localization-datasets/README.md

 In the RSS data files, there are 24 columns, where the columns from 1 to 22 represent RSS measurements from 22 access points (APs) and the columns from 23 to 24 denote the 2D location labels.
 In the IMU data files, 9 columns are contained in total, where the columns from 1 to 3 are the 3-axis accelerometer readings, the columns from 4 to 6 are the 3-axis gyroscope readings and the columns from 7 to 9 are the 3-axis magnetometer readings.

 For testing set, the data structure is identical with training set.

+DATASET 2

+This dataset contains RSS fingerprint data.
+Collecting by that a user holding a smartphone walk along with pre-defined straight paths.
+More than 200 APs are scanned in target space.
+Finally, 1481 training samples and 833 testing samples are collected for use.